 - Government Organizations: Running maintenance for any city is no small task for the local governing bodies involved.
 Having regular maintenance checks in place can lead to preventive measures being taken before any untoward incident occurs.
 CMMS can help you regulate asset life, track maintenance, reduce costly downtimes and overall help in regulating and lowering the costs of maintenance.

 - Athletic Clubs: CMMS can be used in athletic clubs for managing fitness equipment, courts, facilities and landscape around the club.
 The overall maintenance costs of running a club can be minimized, equipment failures can be predicted and prevented, costly downtimes can be reduced and maintenance costs can be kept under check.
 You can create preventive maintenance schedules for various equipment in the athletic clubs such as gym equipment, swimming pools, lounge and resting area, locker rooms, computer systems, courts and HVAC units.

-- Amusement Parks/Zoos: It is important that amusement parks and zoos provide a fun and safe environment for all its visitors.
-One error while handing an amusement ride or unsafe animal cages can threaten the lives of the visitors.
-A well-implemented CMMS system can help amusement parks and zoos by setting up preventive maintenance schedules for various facilities such as amusement rides, ticket booths, arcade games, theaters, animal cages, walkways, pools, and landscape maintenance.
+- Amusement Parks/Zoos: Amusement parks and zoos must provide a fun and safe environment for all their visitors.
+One error while handling an amusement ride or unsafe animal cages can threaten the lives of visitors.
+A well-implemented CMMS system can help amusement parks and zoos by setting up preventive maintenance schedules for various facilities such as amusement rides, ticket booths, arcade games, theatres, animal cages, walkways, pools, and landscape maintenance.

 - Metal/Mining: Mining industries can use CMMS to implement maintenance procedures and preventive maintenance schedules for facilities such as industrial motors, trucks, surface loaders, pumps, etc.